Iranian famine of 1942–1943

-Initial American relief efforts fell through when the American diplomat Louis Dreyfus reported to Washington that Iran was not suffering from a serious famine and insisted that it should not be prioritized above the broader war effort against the Axis powers.
+Initial American relief efforts fell through when the American ambassador Louis G. Dreyfus reported to Washington that Iran was not suffering from a serious famine and insisted that it should not be prioritized above the broader war effort against the Axis powers.
 In many cities, including the capital of Tehran, Iranians organized mass protests against the Allied forces, accusing them not only of causing the mass famine and inflation, but also of looting the country.
-These protests were brutally suppressed by authorities under British-backed Prime Minister Ahmad Qavam.
+These protests were suppressed by authorities under British-backed Prime Minister Ahmad Qavam.

-The traumatic events of the Anglo-Soviet occupation contributed to growing anti-Western sentiment in Iran, which, along with subsequent interventions like the 1953 coup, would later inform anti-Western rhetoric during the Iranian Revolution.
+The famine during the Anglo-Soviet occupation contributed to growing anti-Western sentiment in Iran, which, along with subsequent interventions like the 1953 coup, would later inform anti-Western rhetoric during the Iranian Revolution.